Inflatable Stick Man raising arms

 Learn the signs, but remember this: Even if you’re not sure it’s a heart attack, have it checked out (tell a doctor about your symptoms).
 Minutes matter!
 Fast action can save lives — maybe your own.
 Don’t wait more than five minutes to call 9-1-1 or your emergency response number.

 Calling 9-1-1 is almost always the fastest way to get lifesaving treatment.
 Emergency medical services (EMS) staff can begin treatment when they arrive — up to an hour sooner than if someone gets to the hospital by car.
-EMS staff are also trained to revive someone whose heart has stopped. with chest pain who arrive by ambulance usually receive faster treatment at the hospital, too.
+EMS staff are also trained to revive someone whose heart has stopped.
+Patients with chest pain who arrive by ambulance usually receive faster treatment at the hospital, too.
 It is best to call EMS for rapid transport to the emergency room.

 Stroke Warning Signs